 The True Cost of Minimum Payments

-Minimum payments on credit cards are designed to keep you in debt.
-See how much they really cost over time and what it takes to break the cycle.
+Minimum payments on credit cards are designed to keep you in debt longer.
+A $5,000 balance can cost $8,000 in interest.
+See what it takes to break the cycle.

 Credit card companies set minimums this way deliberately.
 The longer you carry a balance, the more interest they earn.
+The CFPB's credit card resources explain how interest calculations work and what rights you have as a cardholder.
 Understanding what minimum payments actually cost is the first step toward paying off debt faster.

 How Minimum Payments Are Calculated